 The view from the main road and the nature of the level changes were considered and the massing of the building was developed as a series of interlocking forms, stepping up towards the rear corner of the site closest to the existing massing of the immediate Preston neighbours, with the highest section providing a higher parapet to allow the solar panels to be hidden from view.
 The massing was also considered in relation to the two immediate neighbouring properties, with the two storey elements contained within a 45-degree angle from the first-floor windows of that property, with the elevations stepping away from the property.

-Internally the layout was developed as a large open plan ground floor configuration around a courtyard, with the proposed swimming pool being central to the scheme and being the link to all other spaces.
+Internally the layout was developed as a large open plan ground floor configuration around a courtyard, with the proposed swimming pool, by Preston Pools, being central to the scheme and being the link to all other spaces.
 The gym and servicing elements are located to the south with substantial glazing to the west but smaller openings to the front elevation.
 The living spaces are generally on the north side providing a link to the private amenity spaces, with the servicing spaces projecting to the rear.
 A small study is located towards the front of the dwelling to create a feeling of detachment from the main living spaces.

 The orientation of the dwelling and location of individual elements creates a series of steps on plan with the south and east elevations generally solid in form, with minimal openings.
 As the dwelling moves around to the west elevation the elevation changes to provide substantial openness in form, with the north elevation being a balance of the two main elevational strategies.